Vezirhan

 Vezirhan is a town (belde) and municipality in the Bilecik District, Bilecik Province, Turkey.
 Its population is 2,907 (2021).
 The name of the town refers to a caravansarai in the town.

 Geography

 Vezirhan is situated 15 km north east of Bilecik.

 History

 The town is very near to Söğüt where the Ottoman Empire was founded, but earliest reliable documents about the town go back to the 17th century.
 According to these documents, the settlement was a part of Köprülü Mehmet Pasha’s (an Ottoman Grand Vizier) possessions in 1661.
-The Pasha commissioned a complex in the town (külliye) which constituted a caravansarai, a mosque, a Turkish bath, a drinking water well and a bridge over the river.
+The Pasha commissioned a complex in the town (külliye) which constituted a caravansarai, a mosque, a hamam (bathhouse), a drinking water well and a bridge over the river.
 These were dedicated to travellers from Istanbul to Central Anatolia.
 There was also a church, a sign of Greek presence.
 But during the compulsory population exchange between Greece and Turkey (mübadele) in 1920s, they left the town.